JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_1/index.md

 ![step5](./steps/step5.png)

-We will be also installing the **psycopg2** which is a database connector for python and postgres.
+We will be also installing **psycopg2** which is a database connector for python and postgres.
-You must have observed that we did not use the SQLAlchemy 1.4.0 or [psycopg3](https://www.psycopg.org/psycopg3/) project which supports the asyncio feature, which indeed definitely is going to be faster.
+You may have seen that we did not use the SQLAlchemy 1.4.0 or [psycopg3](https://www.psycopg.org/psycopg3/) package which supports the asyncio feature, which indeed definitely is going to be faster.
 During the time of recording, the [psycopg3](https://www.psycopg.org/psycopg3/) project was still under active development and the asyncio extension of SQLAlchemy 1.4.3 is considered to be in **beta** level.